medienbaecker/kirby-modules/README.md

 As you can see, the modules don't have templates and simply live in for example `site/snippets/modules/module.text.php` or `site/snippets/modules/module.images.php`.

+### Example installation

+I put an simple example installation in a separate branch.
+Maybe this helps you getting started.

 ## Features of this plugin

 ### Modules section